Here are instructions for setting up hosting/domain registration at SiteGround:

 You will set up your unique user/password.
 I’ll need this info to work on your site.

-SiteGround will ask you whether you have a domain (your website name is a “domain”) or do you need to purchase a domain?
-If you don’t, you may purchase a domain via SiteGround for $17 per year.
-Their control panel will tell you whether the domain is available and you then have an opportunity to revise as needed if it’s already owned by someone.
-If you already have a domain but need a temporary “staging” site, I can help or you can ask SiteGround to help you with this.
+SiteGround will ask you whether you already have a domain (your website name is a “domain”) or whether you need to purchase a domain?
+If you haven’t purchased a domain name, you may buy one via SiteGround for $17 per year.
+Their control panel will tell you whether that particular domain is available and you then have an opportunity to revise as needed if it’s already owned by someone else.
+If you have a domain but need a temporary “staging” site, I can help or you can ask SiteGround to help you with this.
 We’ll build the new site on that staging site and then flip the switch when you are ready to launch.

-If you already own your domain and it’s just parked, then we will first need to point that domain to SiteGround so we can build it.
+If you own a domain and it’s just parked, we will first need to point that domain to SiteGround so we can build it.
 In that case, I’ll need the user/password for your domain registrar and sometimes we need to collaborate if they block me from logging in for security reasons.
-Often they will send a code to your email or phone which I’ll need to add when I login.
+Often they will send a code to your email or phone which I’ll need to use so I can login.

 Bad hosting just ends up costing the client any money they may have “saved” because it takes three times as long to get anything accomplished.
 Things break.
 They don’t upgrade their technology and try to move you to their new “improved” server for $40 per month.
 They charge $90+ per year for a required SSL certificate while at SiteGround it’s free.
 Don’t get me started…